AbrilDm14/Supermarket-Transaction-Analysis-in-SQL/README.md

 A financial analysis of point of sale transactions can have many objectives, including:

-- Increasing sales by identifying customers' wants.
+- Increasing sales by identifying customers' wants and needs.
 - Increasing productivity of stores and operations by identifying processes that might take too much time.
 - Predicting sales to inform decisions on investments.